 Solis Lough Eske Castle Hotel

-We first visited Lough Eske Castle (in Donegal, Ireland) over 10 years ago when it was a beautiful ruin.
+This beautiful Lough Eske Castle Hotel was a total ruin over 10 years ago when we first toured the Wild Atlantic Way.
+We visited Lough Eske Castle (in Donegal, Ireland) over 10 years ago when it was a beautiful ruin.
 Our friends who live in Donegal took us for a walk one day through the forest to see the castle.
 On our way up the forested path was a tiny graveyard with a massive Celtic cross in the centre.

 The graveyard is surrounded by a wall and railings with double gates at the entrance that each has a plaque on them.
 One of them has the symbol of a pelican, which stands for mortality.
 The inscription says “Beware in Time”.
 The second has the inscription “Virtus Semper Vincit” which translates to Virtue Always Conquers.
 General George White who is buried here purchased the residence back in 1884.
 He loved the area so much that he asked to be buried here close to the lake.

 Our friend Hugh tells us that when he was a kid he and a group of other boys would attempt to open the grave to see if there was treasure as it was rumored that the General buried there had been interred with his weapons and swords.
 Hugh also tells stories of belonging to the Boy Scouts and camping up near the Castle where many a great ghost story frightened the lives out of the boys.